lfit/itpol/developer-security-hygiene.md

   standard
 - The command-line tool for GnuPG is called "**gpg**"

-Today, the term "PGP" is almost always used to mean "the OpenPGP standard," not the original commercial software, and therefore "PGP" and "OpenPGP" are interchangeable.
+Today, the term "PGP" is almost universally used to mean "the OpenPGP standard," not the original commercial software, and therefore "PGP" and "OpenPGP" are interchangeable.
 The terms "GnuPG" and "gpg" should only be used when referring to the tools, not to the output they produce or OpenPGP features they implement.
 For example:

 - PGP (not GnuPG or GPG) key
 - PGP (not GnuPG or GPG) signature